gothandy/TC.NuGet.Pack/README.md

 ##TC.NuGetPack.All

-This utility runs through all the `.nuspec` files in your project folder and packs each one.
-In this scenario I assume you're specifiying your dependancies manually.
+This utility runs through all the `.nuspec` files in your project folder then packs and pushes each one.
+All `.nupkg` files found in the root of the project are deleted.

 http://www.nuget.org/packages/TC.NuGetPack.All/

 ##TC.NuGetPack.Project

-This utility inspects your project to build the `.nupkg` file.
+This utility inspects your project to pack the `.nupkg` file.
 If you haven't added a correctly named `.nuspec` file one will be created which will need default settings changed.
+The `.nupkg` is then pushed and deleted.

 https://www.nuget.org/packages/TC.NuGetPack.Project/